 The Code sets out standards of best practice for key elements of the commercial arrangements between Indirect Access Providers and Indirect PSPs.

-The principal aim of the Code is to improve the experience of Indirect PSPs by clearly setting out the responsibilities of Indirect Access Providers who have subscribed to the Code (Code Subscribers) to Indirect PSPs to whom they provide Indirect Access (Code Beneficiaries.
+The principal aim of the Code is to improve the experience of Indirect PSPs by clearly setting out the responsibilities of Indirect Access Providers who have subscribed to the Code (Code Subscribers) to Indirect PSPs (IPSPs) to whom they provide Indirect Access (Code Beneficiaries).

 Who the Code Applies to

-An Indirect Access Provider may choose to become a Code Subscriber if it is registered with or authorised by the UK Financial Conduct Authority for activities that include provision of payment services OR is an EEA-passported Payment Service Provider.
+An Indirect Access Provider may choose to become a Code Subscriber if it is registered with, or authorised by, the Financial Conduct Authority for activities that include provision of payment services OR is an EEA-passported Payment Service Provider.

-Any Indirect Access Provider wishing to apply to Payments UK to be registered as a Code Subscriber can contact Code Administration on 020 3217 8167 or email
+Any Indirect Access Provider wishing to apply to Payments UK to be registered as a Code Subscriber can contact the Code Administrator by emailing firstname.lastname@example.org.

-To qualify as a Code Beneficiary, an Indirect PSP must also be registered with or authorised by the UK Financial Conduct Authority for activities that include provision of payment services OR is an EEA-passported Payment Service Provider.
+To qualify as a Code Beneficiary, an Indirect PSP must also be registered with, or authorised by, the Financial Conduct Authority for activities that include provision of payment services OR is an EEA-passported Payment Service Provider.

 IPSPs should contact their Indirect Access Provider if they wish to review their indirect access arrangements.

-Responses to this Consultation will be collated by the Code Administrator and shared with the PSR so it can consider responses alongside its market review into indirect access.
+Consultation responses have also been shared with the PSR so it could consider industry views alongside its market review into indirect access.
 Their final report was published in July 2016.

-For further information on the Consultation and to share your views on the Code, please visit the Consultation page.
+For information on the Consultation and to view responses, please visit the Consultation page.